Skip to Content

 After shredding, mix with 1 whole egg or 2 egg whites.
 I like the flavor of just the egg whites a little bit better (the yolk makes it very rich), but I also hate to waste food.
 Either option works!

-You can mix the ingredients with an electric mixer or by hand, but it will take a little bit of elbow grease to get it come together and form a dough.
+You can mix the ingredients with an electric mixer or by hand, but it will take a little bit of elbow grease to get it to come together and form a dough.

 Fried Cheese Balls Image